Thameside Wallingford

 Third Wednesday 2:00 pm every month at St Mary's Church Wallingford.

-Following Speaker Meeting – 18th of February – Lizzy Rowe: John Piper
+18th of February - Lizzy Rowe on John Piper: an Oxfordshire Artist.

 More on speaker meetings can be found on our speakers' webpage.